IllustratedMan-code/Image-Factory/README.md

 ## Algorithm
 How does `image-factory` work?
 I'm using the simplest euclidean technique outlined [here](https://en.wikipedia.org/wiki/Color_difference).
-The closest color in the pallete is calculated for each pixel in the target image using the relative distance formula in three dimensions.
+The closest color in the palette is calculated for each pixel in the target image using the relative distance formula in three dimensions.
 The relative weight of each color is defined by scalars `r`, `g`, and `b`.

 $$r \cdot R^2 + g \cdot G^2 + b \cdot B^2$$

 This is the naive (least efficient and least complex) approach to the [nearest neighbor search](https://en.wikipedia.org/wiki/Nearest_neighbor_search) problem in a coordinate system.
-This shouldn't be a problem for most use cases, but as palletes grow in size, `image-factory` will get slower in a linear fashion.`
+This shouldn't be a problem for most use cases, but as palettes grow in size, `image-factory` will get slower in a linear fashion.`

 ### Potential improvements
 All of these improvements will add complexity to the program.